calroc/Thun/tests/stan/README.md

 # Simple Test Set for Joy Programming Language

-Each test consists of a snippet of Joy code along with the expected output (stdout and stderr) for a (conforming) Joy implementation.
-They are run with make.
+Each test consists of a snippet of Joy code along with the expected output (stdout and stderr) for a conforming Joy implementation.
+They are run with GNU make.

 For the explanation of how this test system works see: https://chrismorgan.info/blog/make-and-git-diff-test-harness/